nMckenryan/five-things/README.md

 - [] rig up up/downvotes - complex, will need to refactor user history
 - [] set up unit tests for operations
 - [] Uniform CRUD operation methods
+- [] Profile Page to just view the selected user's posts

 WHAT WENT WELL:

+- Vercel/Postgres was real easy to use
+- Drizzle was a nice experience.
+- Clerk was a simple set up, no problems.

 WHAT TO DO BETTER NEXT TIME:

+- Ran into a lot of difficulties getting used to NextJS (lack of state in server app made modals difficult)
+- Use tailwind for on the fly changes .
+- Sentry is probably overkill for this kind of app